-For any self-discerning gent, it is important to have a strong, versatile selection of shirts in your closet.
-But, there is an overwhelming amount of design and fabric styles to choose from.
+For stylish men, it is important to have a strong, versatile selection of different shirt types in your closet.
+But, there is an overwhelming amount of designs, fits and fabric styles to choose from.
 Where do you begin?

-The starting point is building from a strong foundation of everyday neutral hues.
-Combine this with easy-care fabrics for shirts that will take you from office to restaurant.
-Men can then layer bolder patterns and designs for the summer months or weekend events.
-The result will be a considered mix of shirts that will cover all eventualities.
+The starting point is building from a strong foundation.
+Everyday neutral hues and a comfortable shirt fit that can see you through daily life.
+Combine this with easy-care fabrics and we have a shirt collection to build from.
+Men can then layer bolder shirt patterns or varying fabrics dependent on the event or even the change in season.
+The result will be a considered mix of options that will cover all eventualities.

-To help you out, we have brought you our list of the 10 key styles of shirt every man should have in their wardrobe.
+To help you out, we have brought you our list of the 10 key shirt types every discerning man should have in their wardrobe.

 The dress code of most offices has changed a lot.
 We have become less formal in our approach to dressing for work, but that doesn't mean men should not make an effort to look presentable.

 Subtlety is the key when approaching this.
-The trick is a colour that coordinates well with you current options of suits and ties.
-If in doubt, stick with white or pale blue.
+Pick a colour that coordinates well with your current options of suits and ties.
+If in doubt, stick with white or pale blue as they are pretty infallible when it comes to pairing with suit colours.

-The high street is awash with options for men to choose from when it comes to office shirts.
+The high street is awash with options for men when it comes to office shirt types.
 Countless brands offer crease-free or easy-care shirts that can be ideal for those living busy lives.
 I would always recommend a 100% poplin cotton fabric with a cutaway or point colour.
-It delivers on durable cotton quality and simple design, making it supreme for daily use.
+It delivers on durable cotton quality and a simple design, making it supreme for daily use.

 An Oxford shirt is a quintessential menswear item due to its versatility compared to more formal alternatives.
 Its smart-casual edge makes it ideal for partnering with a blazer and jeans when picked in a lighter colour such as white or light blue.